openhab/openhab-docs/_addons_bindings/zwave/doc/enerwave/zwnsc7_0_0.md

 ### Scene Number

+Triggers when a scene button is pressed

 The ```scene_number``` channel supports the ```Number``` item.

 ## Device Configuration

-The device has no configuration parameters configugured.
+The device has no configuration parameters configured.

 ## Association Groups